BU-DiSC/CAVE/Readme.md

 ### Prepare Data

-We developed a `parser` to convert common graph data into our binary file structure.
+We developed a `parser` to read common graph data into our binary file structure.
 It provides simple support for standard adjacent list, edge list files in plain text format, as well as binary adjacency and edge list for compact storage and faster parsing.

 Please check `/scripts/graph_convert.py`, install and read documentation of [NetworKit package](https://networkit.github.io/) about how to convert other data formats and make a binary file from plain texts. *We recommend first convert the input graph to `binadj` or `binedge` format for the best parsing performance.*

+Then run parser to pre-process the data file.

 ```bash
 ./bin/parser <input_data_path> -format (adjlist/edgelist/binedge/binadj)